irmen/prog8/docs/source/targetsystem.rst

 ``$a0 - $a2``; ``$91``; ``$c0``; ``$c5``; ``$cb``; ``$f5 - $f6``

-These addresses will never be used by the compiler for ZP variables, so variables will not interfere with the IRQ routine and vice versa.
+These addresses will *never* be used by the compiler for ZP variables, so variables will not interfere with the IRQ routine and vice versa.
 This is true for the normal ZP mode but also for the mode where the whole system and ZP have been taken over.
 So the normal IRQ vector can still run and will be when the program is started!

-ZeroPage handling is configurable
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There's a global program directive to specify the way the compiler treats the ZP for the program.
-The default is to be restrictive to just the few free locations mentioned above, where most of the ZP is considered a no-go zone by the compiler.
-It's possible to claim the whole ZP as well (by disabling the operating system or kernal), and even ask for a save/restore of the original values to be able to cleanly exit back to a BASIC prompt.